ricardolonga/ear-arquillian-tests/README.md

 ear-arquillian-tests
 ====================

-This is and example project showing how to test method invocation on an EJB inside an EAR from another EAR (deployed on the same application server) using the Java 8 Lamda feature and Arquillian
+This is and example project showing how to test method invocation on an EJB inside an EAR from another EAR (deployed on the same application server) using the Java 8 Lamda feature and Arquillian.

 ### Why Lamdas? ###